Cold Frames for an Early Start to Your Garden

 Jump Start Your Seedlings!

 If you live in the northern states, the gardening season seems like it may never start, and it's just too short for some long season warm weather vegetables like okra or some varieties of melons.
 For those in the south, it would seem that the growing season is long enough, but with the very hot summer months some crops just either won't survive the heat and dry weather, or even if they do survive, they won't produce much when temperatures get above 85 or 90 degrees.
-This includes some of the old standby favorites like tomatoes, lettuce, or even bell peppers.
+This includes some of the old standby favorites like tomatoes and greens like lettuce.

 The old standby tool for doing this is a cold frame.
 A cold frame is similar to a raised bed garden, as it can sit above the main garden, but it is covered with either a poly or glass window.